khemchand-twt11/TECH_NOTES/REACT/practice/1) basics/README.md

 ## Difference between normal script tag vs scirpt tag with async vs script tag with defer

 1. **Normal script tag**

-   blocks HTML parsing until the external resources are being loaded and executed can affect performance if script size is large or loading slow
+   - blocks HTML parsing until the external resources are being loaded and executed
+   - can affect performance if script size is large or loading slow
+   - useful for script that needs to be load before the DOM is ready.

+2. **Script tag with async**

+   - downloads the script asyncrhonously, allow html parsing to be executed continuously
+   - Executes the script as soon as the script is downloaded
+   - Suitable for script that dont' rely on other scripts or the DOM being ready.

+3. **Script tag with defer**
+   - downloads the script asyncrhonously, like `async`
+   - Defer execution until HTML parsing is complete
+   - Good for the script that needs to be run after the DOM is ready